Marine Diesel Services

 A lot of boat owners do not know what an impeller is.
 One boat owner told me last week the impeller has never been changed in the 10 years he has owned his boat and wanted an estimate for the service.

 An impeller is a rubber piece that pumps saltwater through the seawater side of your cooling system.
-Instead of having air like in your car to cool the coolant, your boat has seawater to cool the coolant.
+Instead of having air in your car to cool the coolant, your boat has seawater to cool the coolant.
 The impeller is the one and only device to push this cooling seawater through your engine and keep it from overheating.

-If left alone it wears, rots or takes a set causing low or minimal seawater flow.
+If left alone it wears, rots, or takes a set causing low or minimal seawater flow.
 My philosophy is when in doubt change it out!!!
 The consequences of not changing it are possible major internal engine damages.
-The impeller should be changed every two years or two hundred hours regardless of what your buddy tells you.
+The impeller should be changed every two years or two hundred hours, regardless of what your buddy tells you.

 The transmission is also often overlooked.
-Change the oil in it every other year or better yet every time you are due for an impeller change, change the marine gear oil (transmission).
+Change the oil in it every other year or, better yet, every time you are due for an impeller change, change the marine gear oil (transmission).

 GET AN ANNUAL SERVICE NOT AN OIL CHANGE